-It’s not just the fact that the lessons are connected, they offer a clear structure, they explain the information on a detailed level and they don’t confuse the learner at all.
+It’s not just the fact that the lessons are connected, they offer a clear structure, explain the information on a detailed level and don’t confuse the learner at all.

 It might seem a bit pricey to some people, however, it provides solid value in return.
 It covers a lot of topics, grammar, vocabulary, cultural elements and provides enough exercises to feel confident about the progress you’ve made learning Italian.